avabellaw/my-recipe/readme.md

     * Then deleted it.
 * I tested the website on my mobile.
 * I clicked all the links.
-    * GitHub link opens a new tab because it's an external link.
+    * The GitHub link opens a new tab because it's an external link.
 * I had my partner test the website on their phone.
 * I used Responsinator to test responsiveness.
 * The ingredients box scrolls with the user as they follow the recipe's instructions.